kilgorjn/CS5130_Project/README.md

 Prim's runs faster on dense graphs.
 Since these graphs are dense, Prim's <em>appears</em> to be a superior algorithm; however, that might not be the case if the graphs were more sparse.

-In the future, I may add an option to reduce the density.  (generating random graphs is an algorithm of it own :wink:)
+In the future, I may add an option to reduce the density.  (generating random graphs is an algorithm in itself :wink:)